CNES/cars/docs/source/design/architecture.rst

 geometric model
 ---------------
-CARS representation ? link with modularity of geometric loaders.
+CARS representation? link with modularity of geometric loaders.
-One CARS internal representation ? external ?
+One CARS internal representation? external?